-Figure 8.3.2.2-1: MMTel Enabler client in the UE requests the Data Channel Application profile list
+Figure 8.3.2.2-1: MMTel Enabler Client in the UE requests the DC application profile list

-When the MMTel service provider provides a Root application which specified in GSMA NG.134 [5], containing layout, and/or home page etc. of the Data Channel Application profile list, step 1, step 2 and step 3 apply: Otherwise the step 1, step 2 and step 3 are skipped.
-Further, if root application is locally stored in the MMTel Enabler client and if root application validity is not expired then step 1, step 2 and step 3 are skipped.

-1. The MMTel Enabler client in the UE sends a Get Root application request to MMTel Enabler server to get the Root application (e.g. layout, and/or home page etc. of the Data Channel Application profile list).
+1. The MMTel Enabler Client in the UE sends a Get Root application request to MMTel Enabler Server to get the Root application.
 The request message includes information elements as specified in Table 8.3.2.3.1-1.
-The application type is used by MMTel Enabler server to suggest DC applications for download.
+The application type is used by MMTel Enabler Server to suggest DC applications for download.